-Acceptable outcomes requirements and assessable development nits AO1.1 Gross floor area of the dwelling does not exceed 100m2.
+Performance outcomes Acceptable outcomes For development that is accepted subject to requirements and assessable development Caretaker's accommodation and dwelling ur nits PO1 Caretaker's accommodation or dwelling units do not compromise the productivity of the primary use.
+AO1.1 Gross floor area of the dwelling does not exceed 100m2.
 AO1.2 There is only one caretaker's accommodation or dwelling unit on the premises.
+PO2 Caretaker's accommodation or dwelling units provide a reasonable level of amenity for occupants.
 AO2.1 The dwelling is a permanent structure.
-AO3.1 Development achieves the acoustic quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Noise) Policy 2008: Schedule 1.
+PO3 Development minimises impacts on surrounding areas, including sensitive land uses and non-industrial zoned land, having regard to noise, odour, vibration, air or light emissions.
+AO3.1 Development achieves the acoustic quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Noise) Policy 2019: Schedule 1.
 When measured from the windows of habitable rooms of the nearest dwelling, illumination does not exceed: (1) during opening hours: 25 lux; and (2) after opening hours, 4 lux.
 Editor's note-For measurement guidance, refer to the Australian Standard for the Control of the Obtrusive Effects of Outdoor Lighting AS4282 - 1997.
 AO3.3 Vibrations do not exceed the maximum acceptable levels identified in Australian Standard AS2670 Evaluation of human exposure to whole of body vibration, Part 2: continuous and shock induced vibration in buildings (1-80Hz) when measured at the boundary of the site.
-AO3.4 Development achieves the air quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Air) Policy 2008: Schedule 1.
+AO3.4 Development achieves the air quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Air) Policy 2019: Schedule 1.
+AO3.5